 Below Four Sauna Sessions a Week, the Mortality Curve Is Flat

-Laukkanen 2026 30-year extension: CVD mortality only bends at 4-7 weekly sauna sessions, 79°C, 19 minutes.
-One sauna is wellness theater.
+Laukkanen 2026 30-year extension: cardiovascular mortality only bends at 4-7 weekly sauna sessions, 79°C, 19 minutes.
+One sauna is theater.

 Related Read

-One session per week is the baseline reference.
-No statistically significant CVD mortality benefit.
+One session per week — baseline.
+No statistically significant CVD benefit.

+Read that twice.
 The benefit is not linear.
-It is a step function.
-The step happens between session three and session four.
+It is a step function, and the step lands between session three and session four.

-Most Americans sauna once or twice a week.
+Most Americans sauna once a week.
 They are sitting in the flat part of the curve, sweating for nothing.

 Why minute nineteen is the whole game

-The Kuopio cohort averaged 79°C, 19-minute sessions.
-The 2026 extension stratified by temperature.
+The Kuopio cohort averaged 79°C bench temperature.
+The 2026 extension stratified the data and the story sharpened.

 Where cardio-only fails the inherited-risk profile

-Marcus had been doing 150 minutes a week of Zone 2 on the treadmill in the security wing during overnight rounds.
-His ApoB stayed at 134.
-His CAC progressed.
+Diego had been logging 150 minutes of treadmill Zone 2 a week during overnight rounds.
+ApoB stuck at 134.
+CAC progressed.

 Why rotating-shift bodies bend harder

-Cortisol stays elevated 6 to 9 hours longer after a graveyard than after a day shift.
+Cortisol stays elevated six to nine hours longer after a graveyard than a daytime schedule (Niu 2015, Sleep Med Rev, n=6,247, area-under-curve +34%).

 Heat exposure modulates that curve.
-A high-temperature sauna session triggers a sharp post-session cortisol drop.
-Parasympathetic rebound after the acute heat load, working the same axis a hard lift does.
+High-temperature sauna triggers a sharp post-session cortisol drop and parasympathetic rebound — the same axis a hard lift works.

 What the sauna is not doing

 It is not detoxifying you.
-Your liver and kidneys do not need help.
-The heavy-metal sweat-clearance studies that get quoted measure micrograms in volumes the kidney cleared by lunch.
+Your liver and kidneys handled that by lunch.

-It is not burning meaningful calories.
-200 maybe.
-Most of the scale drop is water you will replace at the fountain.
+It is not burning meaningful calories — 200, maybe — and most of the scale drop is water you will replace at the fountain.

 It is doing exactly one thing.
 Forcing your cardiovascular system into a stress response that mimics moderate exercise, without the joint load, on the days you are too cooked to lift.